About the training

 In each of the training years, three assignments are required, usually based on a trainee’s case study, each of approximately 2500 words (with the exception of year 3, which is one assignment of 7500 words).
 Trainees will be required to pass these and meet the attendance, personal therapy, supervision and clinical practice requirements in order to progress to the subsequent year.

 Process for progression to registration as a psychotherapist with UPCA/UKCP

 The portfolio is submitted to the training committee as part of the requirements for professional accreditation with UPCA and UKCP.
 The student also undertakes a verbal presentation, of their two year client, to the learning community.

 Supervision and therapy by arrangement.

 Entry requirements are as follows:

-£1250 per annum, comprising £750 paid to the University of Roehampton for attendance on the Advanced Practitioner Programme and £500 to SAFPAC.
-Fees can be paid termly and will be reviewed annually.
+Fees (£1000 per annum (or £375 per term) for the UKCP training and £750 per annum (or £275 per term) for CPD) can be paid termly and will be reviewed annually.
 A one-off charge of £50 for the application for progression onto the register as a clinical member.

 How to apply: